muxi-ai/faissx/NEXT_STEPS.md

 We welcome contributions to the FAISSx project.
 Here are some ways to get started:

 1. Try out the current implementation and provide feedback
-2. Help with client implementation
+2. Help with additional index type implementation
-3. Add support for additional FAISS index types
+3. Create examples and tutorials
 4. Improve documentation
-5. Create examples
+5. Add benchmarking and performance tests

 ## Decision Log